Grant Request Guidelines

 - Each project may receive grant funds for up to three consecutive years, at which point grantees must wait one year to re-apply for additional funds.

-- Our funding priority is K-12 programs/projects.
+- Our funding priority is K-12 programs/projects that will directly impact students.

 - The Nathan Yip Foundation DOES NOT fund: